 The ENVS Sustainability Scholars program provides opportunities for Environmental Studies majors interested in research or scholarship related to climate change, sustainability, or other environmental issues.
 Selected scholars will work in close collaboration with a faculty mentor on a project proposed by that mentor.
 The program especially seeks to support research involving Kenyon’s campus and green centers.

 Over 8-10 weeks, a Sustainability Scholar will gain experience conducting and communicating scholarship or research.
 As part of the Kenyon summer scholars community, they will join faculty and students from across campus for discussions, social events, and peer mentorship.
-One or two Sustainability Scholar will be funded per summer.
-Selections for these competitive awards are made by a committee of faculty members as part of the Summer Scholars and Summer Science programs, with input from the Office of Green Initiatives.
+One or two Sustainability Scholars will be funded per summer.
+Selections for these competitive awards are made by a committee of faculty members as part of the Summer Scholars and Summer Science programs.

 The next proposal due date is February 12, 2024, at midnight.